FIRST THINGS FIRST

 It was a pleasure to burn.

-Ray Bradbury
+Ray Bradbury Fahrenheit 451 1953

 Here again, in six words the reader has a palpable sense of a dread so abhorrent it could only be a scourge from Satan.
-ZIn Bradbury's dystopian future, books are outlawed and "firemen" are the employed to hunt down and incinerate every illegal book extant.
+In Bradbury's dystopian future, books are outlawed, and "firemen" are the employed to hunt down and incinerate every illegal book extant.
 It was published in 1953 when paranoia possessed a nation suddenly made aware Red Communist Ypotrylls had infested the State Department, to name just one.
 The country was being run by Marxist bureaucrats at the dawn of the Atomic and Space Ages, inciting an anti-intellectual backlash.
 But how much more relevant and damning is Fahrenheit 451 today?
 Rampant cancellation movements designed to ruin whoever seems - SEEMS - to side with the "autocratic fascist bigots" who arrest criminals.
 And the shamers, who likewise insist otherwise talented, respectful, respected and non-confrontational people are bullied into a series of public apologies over some misguided comment - often humor ill-conceived - made on social media during study hall sophomore year in high school.
 But after the fourth apology the cannibal gorgons STILL insist, and effectuate, their target's firing from their work.
 These people cause more unemployment then The Crash Of '29.

 If only Bradbury were here to revise 451 to address the censorious penanggalans who are trying to rule the country through intimidation and the screeching rhetoric of empty-heads full of baseless outrage.